StephCambria/mylochat/README.md

 ## Purpose:

-`MyloChat` was originally inspired by homeless cats!
+`MyloChat` is a simple messaging app that was inspired by the stray cat our teacher feeds!

-While creating this messaging application, our mission was to create a non-profitable platform to spread awareness to animal lovers about animals that are endangered, neglected, mistreated, in need of food and medical care, or otherwise without homes a free chat service.
+While creating this application, our mission was to create a non-profitable platform to spread awareness to animal lovers about animals that are endangered, neglected, mistreated, in need of food and medical care, or otherwise without homes a free chat service.

+Whether they are cuddly companions that we keep in our homes, or majestic wildlife that we view from afar, animals are valuable participants of our world.
+They bring us comfort, teach us about compassion, selflessness, and beauty, and are essential components in this worldwide ecosystem we call Earth.
+Our mission at MyloChat is to spread awareness about animals that are endangered, abused, neglected, or otherwise without homes.

+Currently this application is web-only, and still in its development phase.
+Future plans for `MyloChat` include but are not limited to:

+* A full-scale messaging system
+* A mobile version
+* Personalized user profiles
+* A donation system

 ## Installation: